BrightspaceUILabs/navigation/README.md

 <d2l-navigation-band></d2l-navigation-band>
 ```

+***Relevant CSS class names:***
+* `--d2l-branding-primary-color`: Used to customize the colour of the top navigation band.
+* `--d2l-navigation-primary-color`: Used to customize the hover colour of the highlight links and buttons

 #### d2l-navigation-main-header

 Include the [webcomponents.js](http://webcomponents.org/polyfills/) "lite" polyfill (for browsers who don't natively support web components), then import `d2l-navigation-main-header.html`: